rstudio/rsconnect-jupyter/docs/docs/index.md

 !!!
 Warning

     This configuration is **NOT** intended for production usage.
-This is a minmal working configuration designed to highlight `rsconnect-jupyter` configuration.
+This is a minimal working configuration designed to highlight `rsconnect-jupyter` configuration.

 !!!
 Example "Docker Example"